charlesrroberts/Free-Music-Archive-Analysis/index.md

 ## Who are the most popular artists on the Free Music Archive?

-I want to know who is the most popular artist on FMA but this can be a tricky question because there are a lot of ways to measure whether an artist is popular or successful.
-For my analysis I measured an artist’s popularity on the FMA by listens and interest counts of their songs.
+I want to know who’s the most popular artist on FMA, but this can be a tricky question because there are a lot of ways to measure whether an artist is popular or successful.
+For my analysis I measured an artist’s popularity on the FMA by listens and interest counts of their tracks.

 ![Image](docs/assets/fma/Dashboard 1.png)

-The above bar chart shows the artists with the largest amount of track listens.
-The chart shows us that Podington Bear has the largest amount of track listens with a count 7,287,253.
+The above bar chart shows the artists with the largest number of track listens.
+The chart shows us that _Podington Bear_ has the largest number of track listens with a count 7,287,253.

 ![Image](docs/assets/fma/Dashboard 2.png)

-The above bar chart shows the artists with the largest amount of interest.
-The chart shows us that Podington Bear has the largest amount of interest with a count 9,922,230.
+The above bar chart shows the artists with the largest number of interest per track.
+The chart shows us that _Podington Bear_ has the largest number of track interest with a count 9,922,230.

 Counting the number of listens and interest is a good indicator of the popular artists on FMA but I also wanted to measure how long they have been active on the website.
 If an artist has been active on the FMA for a long period of time they would have more time to gain listens and interest.

 ![Image](docs/assets/fma/Dashboard 3.png)

-The above chart shows the number of days the most popular artists have been active on the FMA.
-I used a calculated field to calculate the artist duration on the FMA by using the DATEDIFF function to find the difference in days with the artist_date_created field and the year 2018 because the dataset only has data up to and including 2017.
+The above chart shows the number of days the top 5 most popular artists, by listens and interest, have been active on the FMA.
+I used a calculated field to get the artists length of time, in days, on the FMA.
+I calculated the difference between the artist_date_created field and a chosen year 2018 because the dataset only has data up to and including 2017.

 Podington Bear has been on the site the longest, at 2814 days, which may be a good indicator why they have the most listens and interest.
-Kevin Macleod, Chris Zabriskie and Jahzzar have been on the site less time but have similar most listens and interest counts to Podington Bear.
-Kai Engel has only been on the site for 1600 days at this point but still ranks quite high for listens and interest so they should be noted as a quite popular.
+Kevin Macleod, Chris Zabriskie and Jahzzar have been on the site less time but have similar listens and interest counts to Podington Bear.
+It should be noted that Kai Engel has only been on the site for 1600 days, at this point, but ranks quite high for listens and interest suggesting that they are a popular artist compared to the other top artists.

 Visit <a href="https://freemusicarchive.org/music/Podington_Bear" target="_blank">https://freemusicarchive.org/music/Podington_Bear</a>

 ## What is the most popular album on the Free Music Archive?

+I thought it would be good to start off by looking at what types of albums are on the FMA.
 The FMA categorizes album type into five categories:

 -	Album
 -	Radio Program
 -	Live Performance